A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 Lesch-Nyhan syndrome

 There are primary (idiopathic) and secondary (against the background of somatic, infectious, endocrine diseases, tumors and lesions of the central nervous system) acetonemic syndrome.
-Of greatest interest is the primary AS, which will be discussed below.
+Of greatest interest is the primary AS, which will be discussed further.

 Prevalence